-In some instances in this report, data is presented for the population age 40+.
+In some instances in this report, data are presented for the population age 40+.
 This cohort is important to consider when developing projections, because the population age 40+ in 2000 will be age 60+ in 2020.
 The population that is currently 40+ is also significant because it contains the baby boom generation.
-As shown in the summary table, 49.5% of the population in Mahoning County is currently over the age of 40.
+As shown in the summary table, 46.2% of the population in Miami County is currently over the age of 40.